- One study found SSRIs are no more effective in treating depression than a placebo pill. That means they are 33 percent effective.

 - Many doctors routinely prescribe not one but two or three SSRIs, says one study.
 Unfortunately, drugs have dangerous interactions.

 For the past five years, and in my recent book Obsession: A History, I have been questioning the effectiveness of Prozac-like drugs known as SSRIs.
 I've pointed out that when the drugs first came out in the early 1990s there was a wildly enthusiastic uptick in the prescribing of such drugs.
 Doctors were jubilantly claiming that the drugs were 80-90 percent effective in treating depression and related conditions like OCD.

 In the last few years, those success rates have been going down, with The New York Times pointing out that the initial numbers had been inflated by drug companies suppressing the studies that were less encouraging.
 But few if any doctors or patients were willing to hear anything disparaging said about these "wonder" drugs.

 Now the tune has changed.

-Reason Four: We're an overmedicated society, and the goal of drug companies is ultimately to have some drug coursing through every individuals's bloodstream.
-It's a lot easier to quickly pop a pill or prescribe than it is to explore the reasons for a person's distress.
+Reason Four: We're an overmedicated society, and the goal of drug companies is ultimately to have some drug coursing through every individual's bloodstream.
+It's a lot easier to quickly pop a pill or prescribe one than it is to explore the reasons for a person's distress.